sano-m38/pythonproject/README.md

 # Course project

 # Task Description
 You are tasked with building a command-line-based Task Management system using Python for a top-secret government agency.
-The agency deals with highly classified projects, and security is of utomost importance.
-Your application must provide a secure and effcient way for agents to manage their tasks  while ensuring that all data remains encrypted and protected.
+The agency deals with highly classified projects, and security is of utmost importance.
+Your application must provide a secure and efficient way for agents to manage their tasks while ensuring that all data remains encrypted and protected.

 # Project tasks
-1. Implement a User class to represent a governerment agent.
-The user class should have attributes like agent ID, username , hased password (using a strong encryption algorithm like bcrypt), and a list of encrypted tasks associated with the agent.
+1. Implement a User class to represent a government agent.
+The user class should have attributes like agent ID, username , hashed password (using a strong encryption algorithm like bcrypt), and a list of encrypted tasks associated with the agent.
-2. Allow agents to register an account with a unique agent ID, username, and password.
-The agent ID should be provided by the agency to ensure uniquess and identification.
+2. Allow agents to register an account with a unique agent ID, username and password.
+The agent ID should be provided by the agency to ensure uniqueness and identification.
 3. Use the cryptography library in python to implement data encryption and decryption.
-Use AES encryption with a strong encryption key derived from mthe user's password.
+Use AES encryption with a strong encryption key derived from the user's password.
 4. User should be able to:
-   - Add a new task to their list, including a task description, due date, and project calssfication level (e.g., Top secrete, Secret, Confidential).
+   - Add a new task to their list, including a task description, due date, and project classification level (e.g., Top secret, Secret, Confidential).
-   - View all tasks in their list with the sensititve data redacted (e.g., task description and project calssification).
+   - View all tasks in their list with the sensititve data redacted (e.g., task description and project classification).
    - Decrypt and view sensitive task details (description) only after successful authentification with a secure token (a one-time code provided by the agency).
 5. Store user account information and encrypted tasks in separate files securely.